-Last Trains Dr Beeching and the Death or Rural England
+Last Trains Dr Beeching and the Death of Rural England

 By Charles Loft

-Along came Dr Beeching, forensically analysing the railways’ problems and expertly delivering an expert’s diagnosis – a third of the nation’s railways must go.
-This was the point at which the reality of modernisation dawned and rural England fell victim to the road and car – at least that is how Dr Beeching is remembered today.
+Along came Dr Beeching, forensically analysing the problems and expertly delivering a diagnosis – a third of the nation’s railways must go.
+This was the point at which the reality of modernisation dawned and rural England fell victim to the road and car – at least, that is how Dr Beeching is remembered today.

 Share this book